bitovi/academy/src/canjs/2-define-todo/define-todo.md

-@page canjs-training/define-todo Define Todo Model
+@page learn-canjs/define-todo Define Todo Model
-@parent canjs-training 2
+@parent learn-canjs 2

 @description Learn how to create an observable type in CanJS.